core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 * Allocate per-resource codes for EST and cBRSKI.
 * Allocate code for EDHOC.
 * Defer repeated use to future extensions.
-* Rearrange content to have dedicated server, client and proxy subsections for th eoption.
+* Rearrange content to have dedicated server, client and proxy subsections for option processing.
+* Establish that generic clients SHOULD NOT use this without reason.

 Since draft-amsuess-core-shopinc-02: